UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 3) Calculate depth for all variant positions in BED file
 4) Merge depth files into analysis specific .tsv files

+Note:
-Note: change /path/to/samtooltools in vcf_parse_merge_depth.sh to excecutable/binary or docker/singularity command of samtools (tested with samtools 1.17)
+* change /path/to/samtools in vcf_parse_merge_depth.sh to excecutable/binary or docker/singularity command of samtools (tested with samtools 1.17).
-Alternatively change this to docker/singularity command.
+* make sure the python virtual environment has been made in the repo folder (see above: Make virtual env for python script).
+* the script contains specific regex for SMA/1000G sampleIDs used in the manuscript.
+These need to be changed if other sampleID are used.
+* 4.2_vcf_parse_merge_depth.sh will run the scripts 4.2a_vcf_parser.py and 4.2b_merging_variant_depth_files.py from the repo folder.

 ```bash
 sh vcf_parse_merge_depth.sh -o <path_to_output_folder> -i <path_to_input_folder> -s <path_to_repo_folder>